 "Espaces souples" from the publication Tapta: Espaces souples.
-With Greet Billet, Hana Miletic & Richard Venlet by Liesbeth Decan
+With Greet Billet, Hana Miletic & Richard Venletby Liesbeth Decan

-"My older sister told me that once, as a little girl, I arranged all my toys in a beautiful circle and started to dance between them and sing: 'I'm Tapta, Tapta, Tapta, 'I'm family liked it, and I became Tapta.
-Forever.''
+"My older sister told me that once, as a little girl, I arranged all my toys in a beautiful circle and started to dance between them and sing: 'I'm Tapta, Tapta, Tapta, Tapta, Tapta.'
+The family liked it, and I became Tapta.
+Forever."
 (Tapta, 1997) 1